knightlywolf/darkendspirit/README.md

 anyone can interact as long as said person is not being too overly flirty with me!! ^_^

+werewolf cookie fictive ,, fictive doubls can int as long as you're not sharing the same yume ^_^ im a nonsharing bspice yume !!

 <img width="140" src="https://komarev.com/ghpvc/?username=your-eldfire">